dbt-labs/docs.getdbt.com/website/docs/tutorial/refactoring-legacy-sql.md

 <Lightbox src="/img/tutorial/refactoring/legacy-query-model.png" title="Your dbt project's folder structure" />

-Once you've copied it over, you'll want to `dbt run` to execute the query and populate the table in your warehouse.
+Once you've copied it over, you'll want to `dbt run` to execute the query and populate the <Term id="table" /> in your warehouse.

 > If this is your first time running dbt, you may want to start with the [Introduction to dbt](/docs/introduction) and the [Getting Started tutorial](/tutorial/setting-up) before diving into refactoring.